sneakerhax/Posts/posts/Privilege Escalation in your offensive security career.md

 ## Focus on 1 maybe 2 areas of related focus

 Admittedly this was a very hard thing to achieve because I was very much and still am a generalist.
 This is the direct result of systems administration type work where you're required to know a little bit about a lot of things.
-However as time went on a started to realize the downfall of context switching non stop.
+However as time went on I started to realize the downfall of context switching non stop.
 I ultimately found that 2 - 4 weeks on the same topic allowed me to get the depth I needed.
-This also allowed me to do the hands on activies required to solidify and document the knowledge.
-Once I got this process down I was able to pick up a secondary topics and long as they were related.
+This also allowed me to do the hands on activities required to solidify and document the knowledge.
+Once I got this process down I was able to simultaneously study a secondary topics.
 I'm still exploring how far I can take this process but I've seen significant improvement in retaining knowledge and applying to my everyday work.

 * Focus on the same topic for at least 2 - 4 weeks
 * Avoid rapid context switching

 ## Balance to avoid burnout

 Originally my way of doing practically all studying was constant and unorganized.
 I was worried I couldn't get enough done if I wasn't switched on all the time.
 However I began to notice that if I was able to spend a short amount of dedicated time per week on a topic I would become much more proficient.
-I began to plan my work for only a few times and work and discovered I was more effective then I was when constantly in study mode.
+I began studying only a few planned times per week and discovered I was more effective then when I was constantly in study mode.
 How is this possible? because I was able to let my mind rest during the times I wasn't focused and had a clear understanding of my goals when I did plan to study.
-I was also able to plan extended breaks without the constant anxiety of going back to my never ending work study.
+I was also able to plan extended breaks without the constant anxiety of going back to my never ending study patterns.

 * plan work
 * plan breaks etc